badaix/snapweb/README.md

    `http://<snapserver host>:1780`
 1. Enjoy :)

+Prebuilt versions can be downloaded as zip archive or debian package in [Releases](https://github.com/badaix/snapweb/releases).

 ## Setup as WebApp

 On Android open `http://<snapserver host>:1780` in Chrome and select in the menu